jacobmswisher/Mapping-With-ArcGIS-Online/Sections/Part2.md

   <img src="https://github.com/jacobmswisher/images/blob/main/ArcGIS%20Online/Figure%204.JPG">
 </p>

 At the sign-in page, you'll need to log on with the organizational login assigned to you by your system administrator. **For ND users, your username is your own version of netid_NotreDame.
-Just substitute your netid into the template.** If you do not have an organizational login, you can create a free account which will give you access to a limited number of features on ArcGIS Online.
+Just substitute your netid into the template.** If you do not have an organizational login, you can create a free account which will give you access to a limited number of features on ArcGIS Online or a 21-day trial account that will give you access to all of the tools in ArcGIS Online for the duration of the trial period.

 ### Step 2: Explore the Content Tab